Nib (pen): Metal

 Metal nibs have their origins as far back as ancient Egypt and were made of metals like copper and bronze.
 However, the quality of writing that could be achieved with these pens was inferior to that of reed pens.
 Metallic nibs were made up through the 18th-century as one-off, craftsman-made luxury items.
 In the early 1800s, Wise in Britain, and Peregrine Williamson in the United States were the first recorded makers of steel pens as their primary occupation.
 It was not until the 1820s, when John Mitchell, Josiah Mason and others set up a factory in Birmingham, England to manufacture steel nibs, that their popularity took off.
-The metal nib retains a sharp point or edge much longer than the quill, which wears out more quickly and requires much skill to sharpen.
+The metal nib retains a sharp point or edge much longer than the quill, which wears out more quickly and requires some skill to sharpen.
 Metal nibs are also easily manufactured to have different properties for different purposes.
-Also, they can now be attached to and removed from holders, allowing one to switch between nibs with relative ease.
+And because they can be attached to and removed from holders, they allow one to switch between nibs with relative ease.